tock/tock/doc/courses/rustconf/capsule.md

 handlers.
 Since all three sensors have the same callback, your code has to keep state on which call was outstanding (e.g., through an `enum`).
 When the alarm fires, sample the first sensor.
-In the first ready event, orint out the value and sample the second sensor.
+In the first ready event, print out the value and sample the second sensor.
 In the second event handler, sample the third.

-#### 8. 9DOF and Virtual Alarms Quiz (20m)
+#### 8. Some further questions and directions to explore (20m)

 Your `rustconf` capsule used the fxos8700 and virtualized alarms.
-Take a look at the code behind each of these services to answer these questions:
+Take a look at the code behind each of these services:

 1. Is the 9DOF sensor on-chip or a separate chip connected over a bus?
 2. What happens if you request two 9DOF sensors (e.g., acceleration and gyro) back-to-back?